-Fully aware that I would fail a drugs test and keen to get the fuck out of Bombay and meet up with Esme, I told him no, smiled my most charming of smiles and asked him what the problem was.
+Fully aware that I would fail a drug test and keen to get the fuck out of Bombay and meet up with Nina, I told him no, smiled my most charming of smiles, and asked him what the problem was.

 Give me your passport.